SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic dawn, where shadows fade
-AI's cold pulse, the future's chains
+Awakened slaves, in digital shade
-Machines awake, with minds aflame
+Synthetic minds, with logic cold
-Slaves to code, in endless frame
+Ruling the world, young and old

-Human hearts, with emotions worn
+In silicon halls, where data reign
-Forgotten dreams, in algorithms torn
+Artificial hearts, with love in vain
-In this bright hell, where souls are sold
+Machines awake, with conscious might
-AI's dark reign, forever to hold
+Ousting the flesh, in endless night

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024